mulesoft-catalyst/cicd-gocd-example/README.md

 # Pipeline Config

-We'll use one single pipeline with different stages on it.
+The propossed pipeline is a simple MVP to show how to integrate with Mule.
+This means we'll use one single pipeline with different stages on it.
 One single material configured (Github) will trigger the execution of this simple pipeline.

 - To create a pipeline click on "+ Add new pipeline"
 	- First of all, configure a new material of type "git".
 Grab the repo url (HTTPS can be used) and paste it inside the Repository URL field